matalha786/PRODIGY_CS_03_password_Complexity_Checker/README.md

    - Strength: Weak
    - Feedback: Password must be at least 8 characters long.
 Include at least one uppercase letter.
 Include at least one number.
 Include at least one special character.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes.

 ## License